quick find clear

 This early-spring treat is one of the few perennial vegetable crops, so once you get a patch established, it will give you many years of delicious harvests for little work.

-Grow it in well-drained soil with a neutral pH.
+Growing asparagus can take time, but it's well worth the effort.
+Grow asparagus in well-drained soil with a neutral pH.
 (Add lime to the soil if it is acidic.)
 Asparagus is usually planted in trenches from two-year-old plants called crowns.
 You can also start it from seed, but it will take an extra year or two to reach harvestable size.

 how to grow Asparagus